alexinul/homework/hw02-type-inference/README.md

 * `<apply>`
   * this, is in essence, has the type of the function you are applying

+### When in doubt

+When in doubt you have two fallbacks:
+1) How do Haskell or Scala handle a similar case?
+2) Always go with the type check that is more restrictive

 ## Extra work

 #### Optional type annotations